 AG Barr‘s Google journey started way back in 2011 when they successfully rolled out Workspace to replace their legacy email and file sharing platform.
 However, in 2016 they decided to go even further and provide modern digital communication tools for all employees irrespective of their role; the company found themselves needing a partner to help with the equipment, security, and adoption challenges that this presented.
 That’s where CTS came in…

 “It was during this time that the company invested further in improving collaboration for all employees; including 400 in operational roles (in factories, warehouses and our delivery network).
-Rolling out GSuite and Workspace to employees in order to truly modernise communication, this included equipping all meeting rooms with Meet devices, deploying Chrome devices on production lines, and implementing ‘grab n go’ cabinets in communal areas.”
+Rolling out Google Workspace to employees in order to truly modernise communication, this included equipping all meeting rooms with Meet devices, deploying Chrome devices on production lines, and implementing ‘grab n go’ cabinets in communal areas.”
 Explains Kenny Craig, Head of IT at AG Barr.

 When asked about what prompted this move and why they decided to ‘go Google’, it’s clear that the usability and accessibility of the Workspace platform plays a key element in winning employees over.